**These posts often contain affiliate links. Please see our disclosure policy for details.**

 I cut them into similar sizes as the pieces for Mary, and they are glued on the same way.
 I made the head coverings not quite as long for Joseph and the Shepherd, but it doesn’t really matter.

-Step 3: Attach the head covering the same way as Mary’s.
+Step 4d.
+Attach the head covering the same way as Mary's.

-Step 4: You’ll notice in the above left photo that the corners of the head covering flare out.
-Because the burlap is so much stiffer than the fabric I used for Mary’s head covering, it didn’t lay flat like Mary’s did.
-So, I put a small dot of glue on the inside of the two corners of the head covering, and pressed them against the sides of Joseph’s body.
-That allowed the head covering to lay nicely as shown in the above right photo.
+You'll notice in the above-left photo that the corners of the head covering flare out.
+Because the burlap is so much stiffer than the fabric I used for Mary's head covering, it didn't lay flat like Mary's did.

 There’s Joseph!